How to Calculate Stop Loss?

 2. Limit Order

 With a limit order, you set a specific price at which you want your stop-loss order to be executed.
 If the market reaches this price, a limit order transforms into a market order, and the asset is sold.
-This offers more control over the selling price but does not guarantee an immediate execution if market conditions are unfavourable.
+This offers more control over the selling price but does not guarantee an immediate execution if market conditions are unfavorable.

 3. Trailing Stop Order